2020 Spectrum Award of Merit in School Communications

 District Social Media Guidelines

 The School District of Altoona social media guidelines encourage employees to participate in online social activities.
-But in doing so, it is important to create an atmosphere of trust and individual accountability, keeping in mind that information produced by Altoona School District teachers is a reflection on the entire district and is subject to the district's Acceptable Use Policy.
+But in doing so, it is important to create an atmosphere of trust and individual accountability, keeping in mind that information produced by Altoona School District teachers is a reflection on the entire district and is subject to the district's Acceptable Use Policy and Policy 522.71 - Electronic Media & Social Media.
 By accessing, creating or contributing to any blogs, wikis, or other social media for classroom or district use, you agree to abide by these guidelines.
 Please read them carefully before posting or commenting on any blog or creating any classroom blog, wiki and/or podcast.